 Wells Hydroelectric Project FERC License No. 2149

 Public Utility District No. 1 of Douglas County (Douglas PUD) owns and operates the Wells Hydroelectric Project (Wells Project).
-The original license to construct and operate the Project was issued on July 12, 1962 by the Federal Energy Regulatory Commission (FERC).
-This original license had a term that expired on May 31, 2012.
+The original license to construct and operate the Project was issued on July 12, 1962 by the Federal Energy Regulatory Commission (FERC), with a term that expired on May 31, 2012.
 Douglas PUD utilized the FERC’s Integrated Licensing Process to relicense the Wells Project.
-Following more than five years of relicensing related studies, reports, meetings and settlement activities, Douglas PUD filed its final license application with the FERC on May 27, 2010.
+Following more than five years of relicensing related studies, reports, meetings, and settlement activities, Douglas PUD filed its final license application with the FERC on May 27, 2010.
 This was more than two years prior to the expiration of the original license.

 Below are links to the various FERC orders, amendments, and many supporting documents referenced throughout the new license.
 A complete set of documents supporting the final license application and FERC’s issuance of the new license can be found at the Historic ILP Website.